Political career of Donald Trump: Republican primaries

 On June 16, 2015, Trump announced his candidacy for President of the United States at Trump Tower in Manhattan.
 In the speech, Trump discussed illegal immigration, offshoring of American jobs, the U.S. national debt, and Islamic terrorism, which all remained large priorities during the campaign.
-He also announced his campaign slogan: "Make America Great Again".
+He also announced his campaign slogan would be to "Make America Great Again".
 Trump said his wealth would make him immune to pressure from campaign donors.
-He declared that he was funding his own campaign, but according to The Atlantic, "Trump's claims of self-funding have always been dubious at best and actively misleading at worst."
-Much of Trump's campaign centered on his promise that, if elected president, he would build a Border wall on the United States-Mexico Border, a campaign promise which he never fulfilled.
+He declared that he was funding his own campaign; according to The Atlantic, "Trump's claims of self-funding have always been dubious at best and actively misleading at worst."

+Much of Trump's campaign centered on his promise that, if elected president, he would build a border wall on the United States–Mexico border, a campaign promise which he never fulfilled.
 In the primaries, Trump was one of seventeen candidates for the 2016 Republican nomination.
-This was, at the time, the largest presidential field in American history.
+At the time, this was the largest presidential field in American history.
 Trump's campaign was initially not taken seriously by political analysts, but he quickly rose to the top of opinion polls.
 The New Yorker attributed Trump's clinching of the Republican nomination largely to the party base's "general disgust with professional politicians" and Trump's ability to distinguish himself from traditional Republican politicians.

 On Super Tuesday, Trump received the most votes, and he remained the front-runner throughout the primaries.
 By March 2016, Trump was poised to win the Republican nomination.
-After a landslide win in Indiana on May 3, 2016 – which prompted the remaining candidates Ted Cruz and John Kasich to suspend their presidential campaigns – RNC chairman Reince Priebus declared Trump the presumptive Republican nominee.
+Following a landslide win in Indiana on May 3, 2016 – which prompted the remaining candidates Ted Cruz and John Kasich to suspend their presidential campaigns – RNC chairman Reince Priebus declared Trump the presumptive Republican nominee.